Introduction

 Security Cloud Control is a web-based management product that provides you with both a graphic user interface (GUI) and a command line interface (CLI) to manage your devices one at a time or many at once.

 With the CLI interface, you can send commands to your FDM-managed devices directly from Security Cloud Control.
 Use CLI macros to save and run commonly used commands.
-See Command Line Interface Documentation and Security Cloud Control Command Line Interface for more information.
+See Use the Security Cloud Control Command Line Interface Tool for more information.

 API Support